In the U.S.

 Agent Orange-Dioxin contaminated not only areas of South Vietnam, but also where the chemical was manufactured, stored, tested or disposed of, in the U.S. and elsewhere in the world.

-The chemical components of Agent Orange, the phenoxy herbicides, 2,4,5-T and 2,4-D, were made by 37 U.S. chemical companies, beginning in the late 1940s.
-Prior to and during the Vietnam War, these herbicides were used in industrial agriculture domestically.
+The chemical components of Agent Orange, the phenoxy herbicides 2,4,5-T and 2,4-D, were made by 37 U.S. chemical companies, beginning in the late 1940s.
+Prior to and during the U.S. war in Viet Nam, these herbicides were used in industrial agriculture domestically.
 They were also sprayed along railroads and power lines, and more, to control undergrowth in U.S. American forests.

 For the war effort, the U.S. military procured over 20 million gallons of Agent Orange, roughly a fifty-fifty mixture of 2,4-D and Dioxin-contaminated 2,4,5-T, from nine chemical companies: